 School and work experience

-You can add as many examples of school and work experience to the UCAS form as you like.
+You can add as many examples of school and work experience to the DfE form as you like.
 This can include work placements and observations, as well as any paid and unpaid work.
 When you add an example, you can provide an accompanying description of up to 500 characters, detailing what was involved.
 In this section you should also include any reasons for leaving jobs, as well as consequent gaps in employment.

 Make sure you take the time to give a clear outline of your experiences and when they happened.
 You can also highlight any skills from previous work that could be applicable to teaching, although if the character limit restricts you then you may choose to include this in the personal statement section.

 If you’re applying for the School Direct Training Programme (salaried) – which is mainly aimed at career changers with at least three years’ work experience – this part of the form can be important for demonstrating your eligibility.

 Some schools may accept applications from high-quality graduates with fewer than three years’ experience on to the salaried programme, especially in maths, physics, chemistry, languages and computing.
 You can check with individual training providers about this before applying.